-Hunting for a coffee machine can be incredibly confusing with such a welter of choice on the market.
+Hunting for a coffee machine can be incredibly confusing with so many choices on the market.

-What do you do if you insist on a morning espresso but your wife and teens prefer a longer and creamier drink?
+What should you do if you insist on a morning espresso but your wife and teens prefer a longer and creamier drink?

-Well, you could buy a pair of machines but this is not the most practical or cost-effective solution.
+Well, you could buy a couple of coffee machines, but this is not the most practical or cost-effective solution.

-Increasingly, manufacturers are offering coffee and espresso maker combos so you can get the best of both worlds without needing to compromise.
+Frequently, manufacturers are offering coffee and espresso maker combos so you can get the best of both worlds without compromise.

 Fortunately, there’s not too much you need to worry about so here goes: